Online, affirming therapy for the LGBTQ+ community in Washintgon and Oregon

 Whether you’ve been out for years or are just coming out, are struggling with new changes or questions regarding your sexual preferences or scripts, struggling with the weight of heteronormativity, cisnormativity, or other systemic ways our community is oppressed, or simply want a therapist who gets it, you’ve comes to the right place.
 Working with a queer therapist can make a big difference as a queer client!
 There’s a layer of shared experience that helps normalize things and provides certain comforts that are hard to authentically replicate otherwise.

-Just like a prism, stepping into the light of your true self gives you a chance to see all of who you are in a new, refracted way that allows a whole range of possibilities that we otherwise might not be able to see.
+Just like a prism, stepping into the light of your true self gives you a chance to see all of who you are in a new, freshly refracted way that allows a whole range of possibilities that we otherwise might not be able to see.
 And while I’ll never be the expert on you, I’m beyond excited to meet you and learn how I can help you come out of the darkness and into the light.

-LGBTQIA+ Therapy Basics
+LGBTQ+ Therapy Basics

 • Intersectionality is a term first coined in 1989 by American civil rights advocate and leading scholar, Kimberlé Williams Crenshaw.
 Essentially, intersectionality speaks to the ways that we experience certain parts of our identities simultaneously with other parts of our identities, even if we think of them or speak of them separately.